maxibor/protinter/README.md

 ```c
 ./protinter --hydrophobic -csv ./data/1bta.pdb
 ```
-The above example computes the hydrophobic interactions in `1BTA` and display the results, and writes them in the file `result_hydrophobic.csv`
+The above example computes the hydrophobic interactions in `1BTA`, displays the results, and writes them in the file `result_hydrophobic.csv`

 ## List of interactions available

 - hydrophobic interactions
-- disulphide interactions
+- disulphide bridges
-- hydrogen bonds
 - ionic interactions
 - aromatic-aromatic interactions
 - aromatic-sulphur interactions
 - cation-pi interactions
+- hydrogen bonds (use results with caution)

 Further informations on the interactions can be found [here](./doc/report.pdf)